pedrojunqueira/Python_ADL_Meetup/README.md

 At my job I started to use Python to automate pipelines and do some ETL- Extract Transform and Load and ingest data in our BI platform.

-I became confident enough to put on my CV I knew Python and got an opportunity came up and I got a Job as a Data Scientist to do a data wrangling and migration job.
+I became confident enough to put on my CV I knew Python.
+Then I got an opportunity to work as a "Data Scientist" to do a data wrangling and migration job.
+It is a long story but it all because Portuguese is my first language.

-I learned a lot on the job about SQL and Pandas and other technologies and also GIS - Geo Spacial Systems.
+In this position learned a lot on the job about SQL and Pandas and other technologies and also GIS - Geo Spacial Systems.

 Then after that I finally got a job at Capgemini as a data scientist and it is been really great and I am putting knowledge in practice and learning a new thing everyday.